 Cast Iron Skillet: A cast iron skillet is durable and will last forever!
 It can be used on the stove, grill, or in the oven.
 I love using mine for our Cast Iron Skillet Rustic Potatoes.

-Hi guys, it’s Whitney here, updating this now classic blog recipe for Cast Iron Skillet Rustic Potatoes!
+Hi guys, it’s Whitney here, updating this now classic blog recipe for Cast Iron Skillet Potatoes!

-I originally introduced this dish in the summer of 2012 before I owned a cast iron skillet and while I was visiting my parents in Oklahoma.
+I originally introduced this dish in the summer of 2012 before I owned a cast iron skillet, while I was visiting my parents in Oklahoma.
 I started playing around with my Dad’s cast iron skillets and creating new recipes like this one for the, then very young, blog!

 My last night in Oklahoma I decided to make one of my families favorites, pizza!
 The result was a thick and delicious deep dish pizza with one amazing sauce!